cysouw/diathesis/text/c11_infinitive.md

    (only permissive = Sie hat erlaubt, dass ich die Kleider wasche.)
 :::

-### The many guises of *lassen + Infinitiv* {#sec:infinitive-guises-of-lassen}
+### The many guises of *lassen+Infinitiv* {#sec:infinitive-guises-of-lassen}

-It has been widely observed that there is a wide variety of uses of the *lassen + Infinitiv* construction in German [e.g. @eisenberg2006a: 369-371; @kotulkova2010a; @pitteroff2014].
-In this chapter I will distinguish nine different diatheses that all use the *lassen + Infinitiv* construction, as summarised in [@tbl:lassen].
+It has been widely observed that there is a wide variety of uses of the *lassen+Infinitiv* construction in German [e.g. @eisenberg2006a: 369-371; @kotulkova2010a; @pitteroff2014].
+In this chapter I will distinguish nine different diatheses that all use the *lassen+Infinitiv* construction, as summarised in [@tbl:lassen].
 There is an additional epithetical usage of *lassen* with a participle that is discussion in [@sec:participles-lassen-durative].

 The nine diatheses are reduced to six groups, which I have given a German name (as shown in the table).
 However, these can be further reduced to basically three different options: a reflexive epistemic passive, expressing possibility (*Möglichkeitspassiv*), a reflexive modal passive, expressing permission (*Permissivpassiv, Permissivinversiv*) and a non-reflexive causative (*Permissivkausativ, Passivkausativ*).
 I will succinctly summarise these different options here.
 For a detailed discussion, please see the sections as indicated in the table.